mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     > :t Fix $ Const 2
     Fix $ Const 2 :: Fix ExprF

-We don't have to write an infinite chain because `Const` doesn't have any `a`s in it's type definition.
-To get the whole thing we have to wrap inside `Fix` on each level
+We do not have to write an infinite chain because `Const` does not have any `a`s in its type definition.
+To get the whole thing, we have to wrap inside `Fix` on each level

     let fixedExpr =